Patterns of Childhood: Reception

-Much of the initial reception to Patterns of Childhood focused on the political ramifications of her works.
+Much of the initial reception to Patterns of Childhood focused on its political ramifications.
 Some say that the work's mode of investigating remembrance breaks with the GDR's stance on the war.
 It also holds an important position among postwar and German Democratic literature.

 Responses and interpretation

 The question of whether the narrator in Patterns of Childhood successfully reconciled her troubled past has been debated by different critics.
 Some scholars have argued that Patterns of Childhood represents a successful endeavor in this process of working through one's history.
 Literary scholars such as Robert Shirer have also contended that novels such as this are a way to discover and explore the self.
 Wolf reflects on this process of self-discovery while considering her feelings towards Nelly.
 She describes the difficulty of this process when she says that “The closer she gets to you in time, the less familiar she becomes.”
 This sense of uncertainty towards understanding herself has led some to criticize her efforts.

 The level of ambiguity the narrator maintains towards the goal of coming to terms with her past has been seen as a weakness by some critics.
-Ginsburg argues that there is a contradiction between the goals of understanding oneself through memory and the process itself.
+Ruth Ginsburg argues that there is a contradiction between the goals of understanding oneself through memory and the process itself.
 She says that this is a paradox because “revealing the past prevents integration of the self.”
 In addition to the judgements of its success, different writers have taken stances on the manner in which this process was undertaken.
 The work was also criticized around the time of its release by German writers who believed it left out other interpretations of the fall of Nazism, for example the liberation it presented.
 The political implications of her work influenced the different reception it received in the German and Anglo-phone worlds.
 In addition to the judgements of its success, different writers have taken stances on the processes of Vergangenheitsbewältigung present in the book.

 Communism

 Although Wolf does not reflect at length upon the topic of communism in this book, her childhood is often discussed as being a reason behind her later support of communism.
-She outlined the journey to communism that was driven by her, and her peers, experience with the Nazis and The Holocaust when she said that her “generation came to socialism via Auschwitz.”
+She outlined the journey to communism that was driven by her and her peers' experience with the Nazis and the Holocaust when she said that her “generation came to socialism via Auschwitz.”
 Some argue that this embracing of socialism came as a response to the guilt of the generation of Germans who lived through the Third Reich.